FIVE MOST SURPRISING FINDS

 “Colorism is a legacy of white supremacy, not a Black problem.
 Focus on the external oppressor, not internal divisions.
 Naming colorism within the community only divides us and distracts from the real enemy.”

 The origin is white supremacy.
 The maintenance is ours.
 Three data points make the case.
-First: The paper bag test and blue vein societies were enforced by Black institutions against Black people — not by white gatekeepers (Kerr, 2006).
-Second: The 10–15% wage gap between lighter and darker-skinned Black Americans persists after controlling for every external variable (Goldsmith et al., 2006).
-The gap operates within Black workplaces and hiring decisions, not only in white-controlled environments.
-Third: Dating preference data shows that Black men exhibit skin-tone preferences against darker-skinned Black women at rates comparable to men of other races (Curington et al., 2021).
+First — the paper bag test and blue vein societies were enforced by Black institutions against Black people, not by white gatekeepers (Kerr, 2006).
+Second — the 10 to 15% wage gap between lighter and darker-skinned Black Americans persists after controlling for every external variable (Goldsmith et al., 2006).
+The gap operates within Black workplaces and hiring decisions, not only in white-controlled settings.
+Third — dating preference data shows that Black men exhibit skin-tone preferences against darker-skinned Black women at rates comparable to men of other races (Curington et al., 2021).
 The hierarchy replicates through Black choices, not only through white systems.
-Refusing to name an internal pathology because it originated externally is not unity.
+Refusing to name an internal wound because it started externally is not unity.
 It is complicity.

 The Global Industry of Self-Erasure

-The skin-lightening industry is valued at approximately $8.6 billion globally and is projected to exceed $12 billion by 2027 (WHO, Global Skin Lightening Products Market Report, 2023).
+The skin-lightening industry is valued at roughly $8.6 billion worldwide and is expected to pass $12 billion by 2027 (WHO, Global Skin Lightening Products Market Report, 2023).
 The primary consumers are dark-skinned people in Africa, South Asia, Southeast Asia, and the African diaspora.

 The products contain hydroquinone, mercury, and corticosteroids — harsh chemicals that damage the liver, the kidneys, and the nervous system with documented regularity.
 The World Health Organization has published warnings about the health consequences of skin-bleaching products.
-And the industry continues to grow, because the hierarchy of shade operates globally, and the demand for lighter skin is a demand that dark-skinned people are willing to poison themselves to satisfy.
+And the industry continues to grow, because the hierarchy of shade operates globally.
+The demand for lighter skin is a demand that dark-skinned people are willing to poison themselves to satisfy.

 This is not a minor cosmetic preference.
 It is a multi-billion-dollar monument to internalized racial hierarchy, sustained by demand from within the communities it damages.
 No white supremacist is standing in a store in Lagos or Kingston or Atlanta forcing a dark-skinned woman to buy bleaching cream.
 She is buying it because the hierarchy — the one that began on the plantation, the one maintained by the paper bag test, the one visible on every magazine cover and in every music video — has taught her that her natural skin is a problem to be solved.